balancer-team/quickbooks-js/README.md

 })
 ```

-Tokens are not stored by the `qb` instance.
-You must write your own application logic to store and re-use tokens.
-This is an intentional departure from the behavior of the official Intuit library.
-In a multi-tennant application, this makes it easier to follow which tokens are being used for which requests.
-In a single-tennant application, this provides for more explicit token handling.
-The token object must be provided with each subsequent request.
-The client will automatically refresh the token if necessary.
-If you want to manually validate or refresh the token, you can call the following function:
+### Access and Refresh Tokens

+Tokens aren't stored by the `qb` instance like they are in the official Intuit library.
+This makes it easier to create multi-tennant applications, where different tokens have to be used for different users.

+Intuit access tokens are valid for one hour, and refresh tokens are valid for 100 days.
+You should ensure you are using an active access token by calling the following function in your application.
+If the access token is still valid, it will simply return the token.
+If it needs to be refreshed, it will send the request to Intuit and obtain the refreshed token.

 ```js
 const definitelyValidToken = await qb.validateOrRefreshToken(staleToken)
 ```

-The above is called internally before every request, but it may be convenient to call it yourself if, for example, you want to store a copy of the token and you want to ensure that it is valid and unexpired.

 ### General-purpose Query Request